gill@hindmarsh-family-tree.co.uk

 Mary Jane Dixon 12

-and is married by Rev JA Balshaw her brother in law.
-They have a daughter born 1892 Frances Margaret Avery and spend their married life in the Midlands.
+Elizabeth Hindmarsh married Thomas Avery in 1883 at Westminster Road Congregational Church, Liverpool and was married by Rev JA Balshaw, her brother-in-law.
+They had a daughter born in 1892, Frances Margaret Avery and spent their married life in the Midlands.

 Hindmarsh Haberdashers, 379 Scotland Road

-In the 1881 Census William and Frances are living at 379 Scotland Road, Liverpool where the business is described as a Hosiers, they are there with 2 daughters, Margaret and Isabella and their son William Young Hindmarsh as well as Frances' sister's daughter Mary Jane Dixon;
+In the 1881 Census William and Frances are living at 379 Scotland Road, Liverpool, where the business is described as a Hosier's, they are there with 2 daughters, Margaret and Isabella and their son William Young Hindmarsh, as well as Frances' sister's daughter Mary Jane Dixon:

 William Hindmarsh 63